Analytical Evaluation of Elastic Lepton-Proton Two-Photon Exchange in Chiral Perturbation Theory: INTRODUCTION

 \section{INTRODUCTION}

 Scattering of light leptons off hadron targets has been the most time-honored precision tool to study the internal composite structure and dynamics of hadrons since the pioneering work of Hofstadter and McAllister~\cite{Hofstadter:1955ae}.
 The point-like nature of the leptons makes them ideal probes of the hadronic electromagnetic structure.
-Despite a century-long endeavor in understanding the basic nucleon structure, fundamental gaps in our knowledge still persist.
+Despite a century-long endeavor to understand the basic nucleon structure, fundamental gaps in our knowledge still persist.

 An accurate determination of the proton's electromagnetic form factors and parton distributions is known to shed much light on the constituent spin, charge, and magnetic distributions.
-However, various systematic analyses of high-precision lepton-proton ($\ell^\pm$p) elastic scattering data, providing the cleanest possible information on the proton's internal structure, have brought forth several discrepancies in the recent past that question our conventional notion regarding the proton's structure as revealed from the standard treatments of QED and QCD.
+However, various systematic analyses of high-precision lepton-proton ($\ell^\pm$p) elastic scattering data, providing the cleanest possible information on the proton's internal structure, have brought forth several discrepancies in the recent past which questions our conventional notion regarding the proton's structure as revealed from the standard treatments of QED and QCD.
 A well-known discrepancy is the stark difference in the measured value of the proton's electric ($G^p_E$) to magnetic ($G^p_M$) form factor ratio ($G^p_E/G^p_M$) at momentum transfers $Q^2$ beyond $\gtrsim 1$~(GeV/c)${}^2$ between two different popular experimental methodologies, namely, the {\it Rosenbluth Separation}~\cite{Rosenbluth:1950yq} and {\it Recoil Polarization Transfer}~\cite{Akhiezer:1974em,Arnold:1980zj,Gayou:2001qt} techniques (also see, Refs.~\cite{Jones:1999rz,Perdrisat:2006hj,Punjabi:2015bba,Puckett:2010} for more details).
 A resolution to this ``form factor puzzle'' necessitates a closer investigation of the so-called {\it Two-Photon Exchange} (TPE) contributions to the radiative corrections to the elastic $\ell^\pm$p cross-section (for prominent past works and reviews, see e.g., Refs.~\cite{Arrington:2003,Guichon:2003,Blunden:2003sp,Rekalo:2004wa,Blunden:2005ew,Carlson:2007sp,Arrington:2011}).
 The TPE corrections give an additional higher-order contribution to the well-known leading order (LO) Born approximation contribution arising from the {\it One-Photon Exchange} (OPE) diagram which was assumed to dominate this electromagnetic scattering process at small momentum transfers.